remp2020/remp2020.github.io/index.md

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 20-Sep-2024: CRM release (3.4)

+It took more than two months to release the new version of CRM, but we hope it was worth it.
+We're working on the support for One Stop Shop mode in EU, which allows you to charge your users VAT rate dependning on their country.
+At the moment it's not completely finished yet, since we still need to work on foreign B2B sales.
+The full support with the documentation will be available next month.

+These changes forced us to do some major refactorings and they caused some breaking changes.
+Please go through the changelog (mainly the `PaymentsModule`) and verify that these changes don't break something for you.

+The noticable features of this release are:

+- You can now transfer subscriptions (together with their payments and recurring payments) between two accounts.
+- Localizable countries lists.
+You can now configure the CRM to display lists of countries in user's language.
+It's a opt-in feature, it might change in the future.
+You can change the setting in the CRM admin.
+- Family (company) module now correctly handles recurring charges of master payments.
+- VAT rates are now decimal.
+- There is new trigger in scenarios which generates events before a recurrent payment's card expiration.
+- Fixed the slower performance of Login API introduced in 3.0.

+You can see the full changelog [here](changelog/crm/3.4.md).

 ### 04-Sep-2024: REMP tools release (3.9)

 We managed to successfully upgrade to Elasticsearch 8 during the summer months.
 The upgrade was farely easy and we only needed to follow official [upgrade guide](https://www.elastic.co/guide/en/elastic-stack/8.14/upgrading-elasticsearch.html).
 To use the latest version of Elasticsearch, please upgrade Tracker API, Segments API, and [Telegraf](https://github.com/remp2020/telegraf/releases/tag/v1.31.0).